danielanach/bcbio-ffpe-no-normal-config/README.md

 ### Adjust regions for analysis

-To specific a list of targeted regions to calculate coverage in QC metrics, indicate your bed file location in this yaml parameter:
+To indicate a region to calculate coverage in QC metrics, indicate your bed file in this yaml parameter:
 ```
 coverage: /path/exome.bed
 ```

-To limit variant calling to a given targeted region, indicate your bed file in this yaml parameter:
+To limit variant calling to a given region, indicate your bed file in this yaml parameter:

 ```
 variant_regions: /path/exome.bed
 ```

-If you have issues please ensure the bed file genome version (e.g. hg19, hg38, or GRch38) is the same as the one used for read alignment, here are some [additional tips](https://bcbio-nextgen.readthedocs.io/en/latest/contents/configuration.html#input-file-preparation).
+If you have issues please ensure the bed file genome version is the same as your are using here, here are some [additional tips](https://bcbio-nextgen.readthedocs.io/en/latest/contents/configuration.html#input-file-preparation).

 If you have WGS data, you can remove these two parameters from the yaml file.